LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

 \subsubsection{Robust target identification:}

 In ~\autoref{fig:experiments}(C), the baseline's attention drifts to the dominant adult in the scene (incorrect target).
-Guided by our prompt-driven target extraction, SvfEye accurately focuses on the "child", ensuring the extracted region aligns with the intended semantic target, as shown in~\autoref{fig:experiments}(D).
-These qualitative results demonstrate that fusing explicit target semantics with visual attention significantly mitigates attention diffusion and drift, ensuring that the "thinking with images" process relies on highly accurate visual evidence.
+Guided by our prompt-driven target extraction, LookWise accurately focuses on the "child", ensuring the extracted region aligns with the intended semantic target, as shown in~\autoref{fig:experiments}(D).
+These qualitative results demonstrate that semantic-guided localization significantly mitigates attention diffusion and drift, ensuring that the visual enhancement process relies on accurate local evidence.